 - 3.1 The Neighbourhood Plan seeks to address, as far as is possible, the challenges that face the community of Carlton Colville.
 These challenges have been derived from consultation with the community as well as other sources of information and evidence.
-In addition, we want to be able to guide and shape the two major development allocations in the Waveney (East Suffolk) Local Plan.
-In doing so we recognise that we cannot at this stage say definitely what these developments will finally look and feel like but we can help guide and shape them.
-To do this we will need engagement with developers, East Suffolk Council and the community.
-We can guide and influence these discussions by being clear on what this community feels it needs. - 3.2 The vision of the Neighbourhood Plan seeks in particular:
+In addition, where possible, we want to help shape the two major development allocations in the Waveney (East Suffolk) Local Plan. - 3.2 The vision of the Neighbourhood Plan seeks in particular:

 By 2036, the quality of life and sense of community in the whole of Carlton Colville has been improved.
 The housing that has been delivered is of a consistently high quality of design and meets the needs of the community.
 Local services and facilities are better utilised.
 The economy of Carlton Colville has been sustained and is able to thrive.
 One way this has been done is by improving movement, with more and better walking and cycling routes that link all areas helping also to give more of an opportunity for active lifestyles.
 Developments are now safely linked to one another and to the surrounding countryside, whilst ensuring that the precious and valued landscapes such as the Broads are protected.
-The existing historic assets of Carlton Colville have been protected and enhanced, including the Grade II\ St Peter's Church and scheduled monument.
+The existing historic assets of Carlton Colville have been protected and enhanced, including the Grade II St Peter's Church and scheduled monument.
 The community has been able to achieve all this whilst reducing its carbon emissions and being able to adapt and become more resilient to climate change.

-3.3 This has led to the development of a number of more detailed objectives under four headings.
+This has led to the development of a number of more detailed objectives under four headings.
 In summary, we want Carlton Colville to be: